Old Brain New Tricks: What Does Neuroscience Say?

 Old brain new tricks: Keep Your Brain Young

 There is no anti-aging serum on the market yet, but by taking advantage of your brain’s ability to reorganize you can still perform cognitive functions more aligned with the younger folk.
 Actively trying to slow down the decline of cognitive functions can also be tied to reduced likelihood of various neurological diseases related to age, such as Alzheimer’s and Parkinson’s.

 Part of keeping your brain young and reducing cognitive decline is maintaining its size and mass.
 At around age 30, your brain begins to lose mass, most significantly in the hippocampus, which is the area that governs memory.
 If you think about this, it actually makes sense.
 The most commonly talked about size effect of aging is memory loss and forgetfulness, which isn’t a surprise if you think about the hippocampus decreases over time.

 The prefrontal cortex is another brain area that shrinks with age.
-The prefrontal cortex governs executive functioning, which encompasses planning, learning, memory, thought discretion, and other high level mental activities.
-Symptomatic decline of these skills is also noted with age.
+The prefrontal cortex governs executive functioning, which encompasses planning, learning, memory, thought discretion, and other high-level mental activities.
+The symptomatic decline of these skills is also noted with age.
 So, how can someone slow these changes, or perhaps regain some of these skills later in life?
 Also, how is this related to the brain’s plasticity?